Beginner Volleyball Drills

 Bump-the-Coach

 Coach stands on a low chair or box ten feet from a line of players.
-Coach tosses a high arc to the first player; player passes the ball back toward the coach (not to score, just to return).
-Coach catches, the player jogs to the back of the line.
-Six players, ten passes per player.
-The coach controls the toss height and arc, so every rep stays reachable.
+The coach tosses a high arc to the first player; the player passes the ball back toward the coach (not to score, just to return).
+The coach catches and the player jogs to the back of the line.

 Catch-Set-Catch

 Two players six feet apart.
-Player A tosses an arc to player B. Player B catches, repositions hands above the forehead, sets the ball back.
+Player A tosses an arc to player B. Player B catches, repositions the hands above the forehead, and sets the ball back.
 Player A catches.
-Ten reps, switch.
-The catch breaks the rally into two decisions instead of one, which fits the attention span of an 8 or 9-year-old new to the sport.
+The catch breaks the rally into two decisions, which fits the attention span of an 8 or 9-year-old.

 King of the Hill (Modified)

 Two teams of three on a 7-foot net, half-court width.
-Coach tosses a ball to one side.
+The coach tosses a ball to one side.
 The team passes, sets, and tips the ball over (no spike).
-First team to ten points wins the side; loser rotates a player out.
-Tip replaces a spike so 8 to 10-year-olds can finish the rally without the swing technique they have not learned yet.
-The drill turns five minutes of free-ball play into a full rally pattern.
+First team to ten points wins the side; the loser rotates a player out.
+The tip replaces a spike so the rally finishes without swing technique.

 Beach-Ball Pass Progression

-Two players six feet apart, one beach ball or oversized soft trainer ball.
+Two players six feet apart with one beach ball or oversized soft trainer.
 Player A tosses, player B forearm passes back.
-Five reps with the beach ball, then five reps with a Volley-Lite ball, then five with a regulation youth ball.
-The slower beach ball gives the 8-year-old time to set the platform under the contact, and the gradual swap to a heavier ball keeps the same arm shape as speed increases.
-Switch every twenty contacts so both players move through all three balls.
+Five reps with the beach ball, then five with a Volley-Lite ball, then five with a regulation youth ball.
+The slower beach ball gives time to set the platform under the contact.

 Volleyball Drills for 10-12 Year Olds